-To say there are a few different kinds of supplements you can take to add to your routine would be an understatement.
+Speaking of supplements, to say there are a few different kinds you can take to add to your routine would be an understatement.
 What I have found this year is LESS is MORE.

 Out of everything that I have tried, or someone has tried to push me to use there are two supplements - and only two - that I personally gained anything from.